Great Lakes Trail Marker Tree Society

 trail tree research

-Trail Marker Trees were an ancient form of land and water navigation that were used by many, if not all, of the Native American tribes and later by fur traders and early pioneers.
-Examples of these trees have been found all across the United States.
-Researcher Dennis Downes was introduced and educated about Trail Trees as a young boy and has spent nearly thirty years of his adult life locating, documenting, and educating others about these historical icons.
+Trail Marker Trees were an ancient form of land and water navigational aids, as well as a marking system to denote areas of significant importance such as ceremonial sites.
+These trees were used by many, if not all, of the Native American tribes and later by fur traders and early pioneers.
+The Trail Marker Trees differed in their appearance and formation from tribe to tribe and from region to region.
+Examples of these trees have been found all across the United States and throughout Canada.
+Researcher Dennis Downes was first introduced to the Trail Marker Trees as a young boy and was influenced by his own Native American relative; later being influenced by and following in the footsteps of Dr. Raymond Janssen.
+Mr. Downes has spent nearly thirty years of his adult life in the field locating, documenting, and educating others about these historical icons.
 Throughout his research, Downes has worked with numerous Native American tribes and historical experts, archeologists, arborists, and anthropologists across the country to bring further credence to this study.

 Downes' research has influenced people across the country and brought greater awareness of the Trail Marker Trees to the public.
 He has traveled to nearly every state and presented over 100 Trail Marker Tree exhibits and lectures.
 As a result, he has been consulted by many newly formed interest groups regarding the Trail Marker Trees from across the country and Canada including the Almond Historical Society in New York, the Mountain Stewards in Georgia, the Heritage State Parkway Project based in Wisconsin, the Dallas Historic Tree Coalition in Texas, and many others.
 In his newly completed book, Downes reflects on many of his interactions with different groups across the country and urges them to focus on factual research and preservation of these Native American historical icons.
 Downes' decades of research truly have helped to raise awareness and guide this new generation of researchers and interest groups in the right direction.